Jay-Madden/Jay-Madden/README.md

 ### Hi.
 Im Jay 😀
-I'm a current Computer Science student at Clemson University by day and an avid programmer by night.
+I'm a Senior Computer Science student at Clemson University by day and an avid programmer by night.

 Current admin of the ClemsonCPSC Discord bot project https://github.com/ClemsonCPSC-Discord/ClemBot.
 <!--